- School History

 - Throughout the school there are British values displays to help promote the language of the five values and help embed them across the curriculum.

-A KS2 assembly was held on the 1st March to discuss British Values.
 Further KS1 and KS2 Assemblies will focus upon the 5 values outline below.

 The Five Values Explained And Examples